-- Establish a method to verify the identity of the consumer making the subject access request.
-Are they who they say they are? - Triage requests to ensure those that are higher risk are addressed first. - Categorize requests by status, such as new, in progress and completed, and by age.
-Queue management will be important for meeting the strict timelines imposed by the CCPA. - Identify the owners of major business systems where data is managed, e.g., CRM, HR systems and shared repositories. - Keep records of requests and their fulfillment or denial as evidence of compliance. - Track volumes and efficiency to work to continuously improve response time. - Configure systems to accommodate consumer requests and automate processes as much as possible.
+- 4. Triage requests to ensure those that are higher risk are addressed first. - 5.
+Categorize requests by status, such as new, in progress and completed, and by age.
+Queue management will be important for meeting the strict timelines imposed by the CCPA. - 6.
+Identify the owners of major business systems where data is managed, e.g., CRM, HR systems and shared repositories. - 7.
+Keep records of requests and their fulfillment or denial as evidence of compliance. - 8.
+Track volumes and efficiency to work to continuously improve response time. - 9.
+Configure systems to accommodate consumer requests and automate processes as much as possible.

-5. Update the privacy notice and privacy policy
+Update the privacy notice and privacy policy